 HVAC Systems and Mold: Air Handler and Ductwork Cleaning and Maintenance

 The HVAC system is the most important investment made in any new or existing home.
 Because of the expense, many homes have improperly fitted HVAC systems.
 This error can be the cause of mold growth or it may spread mold throughout the home.
 HVAC systems and ductwork design should be meticulously selected for each home.
 It requires careful calculations to determine the right size of the unit and ductwork designed for a particular floorplan, ceiling height, window number, sun exposure, etc. Too large of a unit can cause condensation due to improper cycling.
 Too small of a unit can lead to energy inefficiency and temperature discomfort.
-In some cases, homeowners are given the options to add on “whole house” dehumidification, high efficiency filtration, etc.
+In some cases, homeowners are given the options to add on “whole house” dehumidification, high efficiency filtration, etc. Read on to learn more about HVAC Systems and Mold.

 HVAC technicians that were interviewed estimate that a majority of homes have improperly sized HVAC systems.
 This is frequently due to developers purchasing HVAC units in bulk for neighborhoods with homes that face different directions, have differing floorplans, and varied window exposure.
 Often, the only criteria used in determining if an HVAC system was properly installed is whether or not it is able to maintain the desired temperature.
 Very little attention is given to whether all duct joints were properly sealed, whether the unit cycles as designed, proper filtration, or long-term maintenance protocols.